FairwindsOps/insights-docs/docs/installation/getting-started.md

 ## Create a new Organization

-To get started with Fairwinds Insights, [create an account](https://insights.fairwinds.com/auth/register)

 Once you've signed up and confirmed your email address, you'll be prompted to create a new organization: